Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Theory

-where $G_K := \Gal(\overline{K}/K)$ and $K \in \{ \Q, \Q_p \}$.
-We refer the reader to \cite{BD18} for the details of this construction, and merely recall here that with respect to a suitable choice of basis, the representation $\mathrm{A}(x)$ is lower triangular, of the form
+where $K \in \{ \Q, \Q_p \}$ and $G_K$ is the absolute Galois group of $K$.
+We refer the reader to \cite[\S 5.1]{BD18} for the details of this construction (in particular for the equivalence relation), and merely recall here that with respect to a suitable choice of basis, the representation $\mathrm{A}(x)$ is lower triangular, of the form

 where